adobebc/web-apps-sdk/modules/site_modules/menus/{module_menu}.md

 **Example**

-Render the Dynamic Menu with ID *54321*

 `{module_menu, 54321}`

+Renders the Dynamic Menu with ID *54321*